mekthejacker/dotfiles/.i3/README.md

 #### Features of this config

-* it is set up to use `urxvtc` instead of `dmenu`, which cannot switch locale for itself to english, cannot use aliases, cannot… it’s just ugliness itself;
+* it is set up to use `urxvtc` instead of `dmenu`, which cannot switch locale for itself to english, cannot use aliases, cannot… it is just ugliness itself;
 * launches bound application when switching on an empty workspace;
 * has a set of [scripts](https://github.com/deterenkelt/scripts) bound to keys;
 * uses json output produced by [bash script](generate-text-for-i3bar) to feed i3bar, its output is profile-based and may contain data, produced by the varoius functions